MajorMuff/arch-hypr/README.md

 ```

 The rest of my scripts aren't very interesting in terms of functionality, most only perform a single task.
-Also please note that most scripts are fairly